ST34DY

 WHY BARS

-Hanging engages the entire front fascial line — the same line compressing the pelvic floor.
-Arms overhead, body hanging, the deep front line gets a full-body stretch under load.
-Your pull-up bar works.
+Hanging engages the entire front fascial line — the same line that connects to the pelvic floor.
+Pull-up bar works.

 PROGRESSION